sean-codelab/ZhihuAdsBlocker/README.md

 Toggle the plugin icon to enable/disable plugin.<br/>
 To block a user, right click on the user's avatar and click "Block this user" item.<br/>
 To block voters of an answer, select a couple of letters/characters in a paragraph w/o any format change or line break, then right click on the user's avatar and click "Block these voters".<br/>
+If right click on a user link, both menu items will pop up.
+In order to disambiguate such behavior, no matter user clicks on "Block this user" or "Block these voters", it will only block the user.<br/>